Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

 Even though there is not a unique definition of a statistical depth function, these or closely related properties are typically requested for a function to qualify as depth function.
-Beside Tukey's halfspace depth, prominent examples of depth functions are simplicial depth \citep{Liu_simpldepth2,Liu_simpldepth3}, majority depth, projection depth or Mahalanobis depth \citep{liu_proj_malah,zuo_serfling_2000}.
+Beside Tukey's halfspace depth, prominent examples of depth functions are simplicial depth \citep{Liu_simpldepth2,Liu_simpldepth3}, majority depth, projection depth, or Mahalanobis depth \citep{liu_proj_malah,zuo_serfling_2000}.
 To the best of our knowledge, the lens depth function \citep{lens_depth} is the only statistical depth function from the literature that can be evaluated given only ordinal distance information about a data set in an arbitrary semimetric space.
-Note that the function $F$ defined in \eqref{eins_minus_crowdmed} and related to the approach for medoid estimation by \citet{crowdmedian} is provably not a depth function since it does not satisfy the property of maximality at the center for symmetric distributions.
-Indeed, as \citeauthor{crowdmedian} observe, in case of a symmetric bimodal distribution in one dimension with the two modes sufficiently far apart from each other, the center of symmetry is in fact a minimizer of \eqref{eins_minus_crowdmed}.
-As a consequence, it is straightforward to give examples of data sets for which the method by \citeauthor{crowdmedian} always fails to a return a true medoid, even though given the correct statements of the kind \eqref{quest_crowdmed} for all possible triples of data points as input. \\
+Note that the function $F$ defined in \eqref{eins_minus_crowdmed}, which the approach by \citet{crowdmedian} is based on, is provably not a statistical depth function.
+It does not satisfy the property of maximality at the center for symmetric distributions.
+Indeed, as \citeauthor{crowdmedian} observe, in case of a symmetric bimodal distribution in one dimension with the two modes sufficiently far apart, the center of symmetry is in fact a minimizer of~$F$. \\

+We provide some references related to our Algorithms \ref{outlier_alg} and \ref{classification_alg}: The idea of considering data points with a small depth value as outliers has been thoroughly studied in the setting of a contamination model in \citet{outlier_chen} and \citet{outlier_serfling}.
+In particular, they deal with the question of determining what a \emph{small} depth~value~is.